Skip to main content

 Essential Recruitment KPIs

 An optimal recruitment process is measurable.
-Key indicators to monitor are:
+Key indicators to track include:

-- Time-to-hire: average time between job publication and offer acceptance (France benchmark: 35 to 50 days according to Talent Board 2025)
+• Time-to-hire: average time between job posting and offer acceptance (France benchmark: 35 to 50 days according to Talent Board 2025)

-- Quality of hire: new employee performance at 6 months and 1 year
+• Quality of hire: new colleague's performance at 6 months and 1 year

-- Offer acceptance rate: indicator of the competitiveness of your value proposition
+• Offer acceptance rate: indicator of your value proposition's competitiveness

-- 90-day retention rate: revealing of onboarding quality
+• 90-day retention rate: indicator of onboarding quality

-- Cost per recruitment: total budget (sourcing, ATS, HR time, integration) divided by number of hires
+• Cost per hire: total budget (sourcing, ATS, HR time, integration) divided by number of hires

 Integrate a Continuous Improvement Approach

-Regular analysis of these KPIs allows identification of bottlenecks: overly long pre-selection stage, high drop-out rate between offer and signature, gap between recruited profile and manager expectations.
+Regular analysis of these KPIs helps identify bottlenecks: overly long pre-selection stage, high cancellation rate between offer and signature, gap between recruited profile and manager expectations.

-The highest-performing HR teams organise recruitment retrospectives after each process, involving the manager, recruiter and, where possible, the selected candidate — even rejected candidates through candidate experience surveys.
+The highest-performing HR teams organise recruitment retrospectives after each process, involving the manager, recruiter and, where possible, the successful candidate — or even rejected candidates through candidate experience surveys.

-To go further in HR digital transformation, our guide explains how to dematerialise the entire cycle of HR documents, from contract to amendments to termination documents.
+To go further in HR digital transformation, our comprehensive electronic signature guide explains how to digitalise your entire HR document lifecycle, from contracts to amendments and termination documents.

-Recruitment formalisation is governed by several legal provisions that are essential to understand.
+The formalisation of recruitment is governed by several legal provisions that are essential to understand.

-Article L1221-1 of the Labour Code provides that the employment contract is subject to the rules of common law.
-Article L1221-3 requires the conclusion of fixed-term contracts and part-time employment contracts in writing, on pain of reclassification.
+Article L1221-1 of the French Labour Code states that employment contracts are subject to common law rules.
+Article L1221-3 requires fixed-term contracts and part-time employment contracts to be concluded in writing, under penalty of requalification.

-Articles 1366 and 1367 of the Civil Code (from Ordinance No. 2016-131 of 10 February 2016 reforming contract law) establish the legal framework for electronic signature in France: electronic writing has the same probative force as paper writing as long as the identity of the author can be duly identified and the document is kept in conditions guaranteeing its integrity.
+Articles 1366 and 1367 of the French Civil Code (from Ordinance No. 2016-131 of 10 February 2016 reforming contract law) establish the legal framework for electronic signatures in France: electronic documents have the same evidentiary force as paper documents as long as the author's identity can be duly verified and the document is preserved under conditions guaranteeing its integrity.

 eIDAS Regulation and Signature Levels

-European Regulation eIDAS No. 910/2014 (Electronic IDentification, Authentication and trust Services) distinguishes three levels of electronic signature:
+The European eIDAS Regulation No. 910/2014 (Electronic IDentification, Authentication and trust Services) distinguishes three levels of electronic signature:

-- SES (Simple Electronic Signature): sufficient for low-risk legal documents
+• SES (Simple Electronic Signature): sufficient for low-risk documents

-- QES (Qualified Electronic Signature): equivalent to handwritten signature under article 25(2) of eIDAS, required for notarial deeds
+• QES (Qualified Electronic Signature): equivalent to handwritten signature under eIDAS Article 25(2), required for authentic documents

 For employment contracts, AES is generally sufficient and legally robust.
-The ETSI EN 319 132 (XAdES) and ETSI EN 319 122 (CAdES) standards define the technical formats of advanced electronic signatures compliant.
+The ETSI EN 319 132 (XAdES) and ETSI EN 319 122 (CAdES) standards define the technical formats of compliant advanced electronic signatures.

 GDPR and Candidate Data Protection